 What People Don’t Love About the Stoneridge ELD

-There are some serious Bluetooth connectivity issues.
-Naturally this causes problems when pairing the device along with transmitting data.
+And, therefore, causes problems when pairing the device along with transmitting data.

 Rand McNally TND 765 ELD Devices

-These large maps go back to the days when you had to navigate with mile markers and the person sitting in the passenger seat was just as important to the journey as the driver.
+In terms of maps, few companies have the legacy of Rand McNally.
+You can remember walking into the store and seeing the giant Rand McNally maps of the United States.
+These large maps go back to the days when you had to navigate with mile markers.
+And, also, the person sitting in the passenger seat was just as crucial to the journey as the driver.

 And, furthermore harkens back to this company’s legacy of efficiency.
 With a high definition display, you don’t need to worry about apps for your phone.

-The best part – updates and transmissions can be done over the air, so you don’t need to worry about things like Bluetooth connectivity.
-The system itself works with the cloud very effectively.
-There is a lot of love about the Rand McNally.
+Therefore, you don’t need to worry about things like Bluetooth connectivity.
+Furthermore, the system itself works with the cloud very effectively.
+And, there is also a lot of love about Rand McNally.

 Why People Love the Rand McNally TND 765